pridevel/slate/source/index.html.md

 	my_nums = [1, 2, 3]
     my_nums.collect { |num| num ** 2 }
 ```
+> This is a code annotation.
+It will appear in the area to the right, next to the code samples.

 ```python
 # This is some Python code!